Washington State Liquor and Cannabis Board

 - Students must complete the entire class before taking the exam.

-- The Washington State Liquor and Cannabis Board (WSLCB) requires that this course must take at least 3 hours to complete.
+- The Washington State Liquor and Cannabis Board (WSLCB) requires this course to take at least 3 hours to complete.

 - Students may not drink alcohol or be under the influence of intoxicants during class and exams.